Todd La Torre: Queensrÿche (2012–current)

-In 2015, Queensrÿche released their second album with La Torre on vocals, Condition Hüman.
-As of 2017, they are working on their third album, which La Torre has stated will include more uptempo songs.
+As of 2014, after rights to the Queensryche brand were awarded to the line-up featuring Wilton, Jackson, Rockenfield, Lundgren and La Torre, the band released three more albums with him: Condition Hüman (2015), The Verdict (2019) and their most recent release Digital Noise Alliance (2022).

 Other projects

 In 2009, La Torre and Matt LaPorte co-wrote the song "The Welcome Experience", which has so far only been released in demo form, and has not been revisited due to time constraints and LaPorte's death in 2011.
 Besides suggesting him to Crimson Glory, LaPorte also introduced La Torre to Jon Oliva (Savatage, Trans-Siberian Orchestra), who invited La Torre to sing backing vocals and play the hammered dulcimer on the 2010 Jon Oliva's Pain album Festival.

 In 2010, La Torre participated on the Rockstar Superstar Project music project.
 A musical endeavour created by legally named twins Rock Star and Super Star.
 La Torre contributed to the track "Do It For You", which also features Mark Slaughter on backing vocals and Bruce Kulick on guitar.

 In 2012 and 2013, La Torre was also writing material for his first solo album, which reportedly includes guest appearances from other artists.

 La Torre is endorsed by Mérida Guitars.

 In 2014, La Torre collaborated with former Megadeth guitarist Glen Drover on a single called "Discordia".

 In 2016, La Torre reunited with his former Crimson Glory bandmate Jeff Lords on the latter's current project Dark Matter, singing guest vocals on their sophomore release, Encipher.

 In 2017, La Torre announced that he was working on his long-awaited solo album, with his friend Craig Blackwell as co-songwriter, while simultaneously recording his third album with Queensrÿche.
 Later that year, La Torre collaborated with Metal Church on a new version of their song "Fake Healer" (originally from Blessing in Disguise).
 The song (studio version) was released on Metal Church's live album "Classic Live" (2017).
 La Torre also participated in the video that was made.

 In 2019, La Torre collaborated with Michael Sweet of Stryper and guitarist Andy James in Sweet's song "Son of Man", which will be on Sweet's upcoming album titled "Ten".

 In 2020, Rat Pak Records announced the completion of La Torre's first solo album, Rejoice in the Suffering, with a scheduled release date of February 5, 2021.